-If you are looking for primary or main bedroom ideas, then you've come to the right place.
-More than any other space in the home, your master bedroom is the one place where you want to feel completely at east, comfortable and well-rested.
+If you are looking for main bedroom ideas for your master suite, then you've come to the right place.
+More than any other space in the home, your master bedroom is the one place where you want to feel completely at ease, comfortable and well-rested.

-With fewer practical constraints than other areas of the house, once you’ve covered the basics – sophisticated lighting, clever en suites and a comfortable bed to sleep on – deciding on the décor is the easy – and fun – part.
+With fewer practical constraints than other areas of the house, once you’ve covered the basics – sophisticated lighting, clever storage and a comfortable bed to sleep on – deciding on the décor is the easy and fun part.

 Main bedroom ideas

-Take your sleeping quarters to next-level luxury with walk-in wardrobes, sumptuous showers and cozy places to curl up in.
+Take your sleeping quarters to next-level luxury with these luxurious bedroom ideas.
+From walk-in wardrobes, to sumptuous showers and cozy places to curl up in.

 1. Opt for luxurious wall panelling in the main bedroom